 CATEGORY OBJECTIVES STEP: Initial STEP: Developing STEP: Defined STEP: Managing Data discovery a.
 Data is managed as an asset and holdings published or used by the agency are discoverable through catalogues or registers. b.
 Cost savings are realised through reduction of the management of duplicate data and applications.
 Agency does not have an up-to-date, centralised view of data holdings and data services.
 There is no consideration of inefficiencies caused by data duplication across the agency's data holdings.
 Catalogues or registers of data holdings exist across the agency, but are siloed within business areas and not always up to date.
 Data dictionaries for catalogues do not exist or are not consistent and relate only to individual catalogues.
 Datasets are managed ad hoc and not clearly described so as to be easily findable.
 An awareness of inefficiencies caused by data duplication is understood across the agency.
 There are no clear standards for data entry into data catalogues.
 A central, consistent and reliable agency-wide data catalogue is established and maintained with defined owners.
 High-value data and data services have been captured.
 Datasets are clearly described.
 Performance monitoring of inventory/catalogues is implemented to ensure they identify and capture the most valuable data.
 Data entry standards for data catalogues are defined and documented.
 A data dictionary exists but is incomplete and general staff are not aware of its benefits.
-A full and up-to-dacatalogue exists a in a secure and commanner both internand externally.
-Routine quality chduplicate data with holdings is schedutioned and identified protocatalogue are schand identified protocourented.
-A full and completed dictionary for the desists and generation understand its valito use it.
-Tools such as APIs implemented to aid discoverability intertioned in the public.
+A full and up-to-data catalogue exists and in a secure and commanner both internat and externally.
+Routine quality check duplicate data within holdings is schedule.
+Routine quality assess of the data held by the catalogue are scheder and identified problet documented.
+A full and complete dictionary for the data exists and general sunderstand its value to use it.
+Tools such as APIs a implemented to aid discoverability internative public.
 Linked data a.
 Linked data is part of a strategic plan for developing data interoperability through controlled vocabularies. b.
 Linked data technologies are implemented and the principles of linked data are used to build data interoperability.
 Agency does not publish its controlled vocabularies online.
 Agency shares its vocabularies online but as unstructured data such as images or scanned documents.
 There is no consideration of linking the agency's vocabulary terms to those from other agencies that have the same meaning.
 Agency publishes ontologies as machine-readable structured data.
 Published vocabularies and ontologies are in proprietary formats.
 A plan for mapping the agency's vocabulary terms to those from other agencies and industry standards is in development.
 Agency publishes ontologies as machine-readable structured data in open formats such as CSV and ODS.
 Agency's most common vocabulary terms have been mapped to those from other authoritative agencies and industry standards.
-Agency uses oper from W3C such as published ontolog Agency uses pers resource identifier denote their vocal enabling other age to them and their Agency's complet terms have been r those from other a industry standards where relevant.
-Agency's ontologie models that align o industry and agend
+Agency uses open as from W3C such as I published ontologie Agency uses persist resource identifiers denote their vocabu enabling other agen to them and their m Agency's complete terms have been ma those from other ag industry standards where relevant.
+Agency's ontologies models that align or industry and agency